Code-Institute-Submissions/neo-data-milestone-project/README.md

 #### Datepicker

-A datepicker function [ref 2] is used to generate the calendar for date selection.
+A datepicker function [reference 4] is used to generate the calendar for date selection.
 This function is called when the html date selection input box is activated.
 The date format used is YYYY-MM-DD.

 #### JQuery event handling